--marker marker Specifies a marker value to identify the object, or set of objects, to which the rmitj utility applies.
+-marker marker Specifies a marker value to identify the object, or or set of methods, to which the rmiti applies.

--method method Specifies a method name to identify the method, or set of methods, to which the rmitj applies.
+-method method Specifies a method name to identify the method,

 This utility does not kill any currently running processes associated with a server.